-Cover Photo: Sunrise at Caldwell Community College in Boone by Hope Thingelstad
+Cover Photo: Sunrise At Caldwell Community College In Boone By Hope Thingelstad

-Start the day like App State's "Peoples" Champ
+Start your day like the "Peoples" Champ

 If you’re up early enough to catch the sunrise, you’re in for a treat.
 Where’s the best place to catch a sunrise in Boone?